AndrusAsumets/supershy-client/README.md

 ```

 ```
-# Optional if you had selected SSHUTTLE_VPN plugin.
-However, if you had selected either HTTP_PROXY or
+# If you selected HTTP_PROXY or SOCKS5_PROXY from the plugins,
-SOCKS5_PROXY from the plugins, then also update your browser's proxy url:
+then also update your browser's proxy url:
 Firefox with HTTP_PROXY:
  -> Open https://support.mozilla.org/en-US/kb/connection-settings-firefox
  -> Check Manual proxy configuration.